 designated computer resources owned by the Brockport Central School District for educational purposes.
-Students may use electronic devices as long as they do not interfere with instruction or other school activities.
+Students may use electronic devices as long as they do not interfere with instruction or other school activities and are otherwise in accordance with Board Policies and school rules.